ixion-spacecat/ixions-realm/src/terminal-frog.md

 ## Inspired by Vectorman

-Terminal frog is a 2D platformer game inspired by "Vectorman" (Sega Genesys 1995).
+Terminal frog is a 2D platformer game inspired by "Vectorman" (Sega Genesis 1995).
 Unfortunately I couldn't find a detailed drawing of the titular "Terminal Frog" but I assume they would have been a little green frog dude made of 3d-rendered balls like Vectorman.

 {% gallery "vectorman" %}
 {% galleryImage "/img/vectorman-sega.jpg", "Vectorman standing on the SEGA logo" %}